Your Glastonbury Day Trip Guide – Hidden Gems & Top Sites

 By Private Tour

 Several tour companies provide day trip excursions to Glastonbury.
 This was our choice while visiting Bath, England.
 We planned a day trip to Glastonbury with Mad Max Tours.
-The journey to Glastonbury was just over 37 miles with our tour.
+Our journey from Bath to Glastonbury was just over 37 miles with our tour.

 What To Do In Glastonbury

 Are you ready to explore Glastonbury on a day trip and immerse yourself in its charm?
-Here are some top things to do during your visit:
+Here are some top things to do and places to visit in Glastonbury during your visit:

 St. Margaret’s Chapel & Magdalene Almshouses